AlexeyNilov/dnd_engine/doc/creature.md

 ## Skills

-*Refer to model/skill.py for the current implementation*

 For a creature to perform any action, it must know how to do it — this is where skills come into play.

+*See doc/skill.md for more details*